leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <img src="dsp_gb.jpg" width="50%" height="50%">

-This system have some small options.
-You only need to choose between two palette colors.
+This system have only one option, you can choose between two palette colors, for GameBoy only.

 <img src="dsp_gb_opt.jpg" width="25%" height="25%">